cliffeby/DuckpinV001/README.md

 The RPI is an amazing piece of hardware for $35, but I prefer to use my desktop for coding and research.
 When I loaded Python to my desktop, I installed Python version 3.6.2.
 It installed to Programs\Python\Python36-32 and was added to the path so that the `>python` starts the Python3 interpreter.
 I did not have issues with portability between the two Python3 versions.

-Python syntax was a little new (see Wikipedia page  and this online book  for a good language summary).
+Python syntax was a little new (see [Wikipedia page](https://en.wikipedia.org/wiki/Python_(programming_language)) and this [online book](https://python.swaroopch.com/) for a good language summary).
 My first programs were to understand the control/looping syntax and data structures - dictionaries, lists, generators, and tuples.
 The default IDE on the RPI is IDLE but it is short on features.
 I tried installations of Webstorm and Visual Studio Code and settled on VSCode despite the previously referenced error on an RPI.
-VSCode also consumes considerably more resources than IDLE, so IDLE was often used when only minor changes were expected.
+Also, VSCode consumes considerably more resources than IDLE, so IDLE was often used when only minor changes were expected.

 OpenCV was next and early efforts were to grab a frame from a video stream, analyze it, and save it to a file.
 Some tutorials offered a video file for experimentation, so I started with my desktop development instance and moved to the RPI piCamera after some experimentation.
 Recognizing that I would not want to do most of development sitting next to the pinsetter, I used the camera to capture representative video for subsequent development.
 But this created two code bases, one with video from a file and a second with video streamed from the camera.